Unfortunately . . . every judge is different and every child custody case is different.

 6. Let your kids decide when to have visitation with your ex

 We meet with a client who tells us that there is a custodial agreement in place, but that the child cries, has breakdowns and reports that the child does not want to spend time with their ex.

 As a result . . . the parent lets the child decide when to have visitation with their ex.

-While this may seem like the right thing to do, letting your child decide the visitation schedule could result in you losing custody.
+While this may seem like the right thing to do, letting your child decide the visitation schedule could result in you losing physical custody.

 Allowing your child to decide on visitation with your ex makes it look like you have no parenting skills and cannot parent your child.